shuds13/python-tutorials/python.pypi-packaging.md

     pip install mpi4py

 The package can now be imported in Python scripts.
-You may need to run as sudo if you have root privalages, or append  `--user`  to install under your home directory (often this will be under $HOME/.local).
+You may need to run as sudo if you have root privileges, or append  `--user`  to install under your home directory (often this will be under $HOME/.local).

-Note: pip3 is used to install Python3 packages, however in some environments the command pip may point to pip3, just as python may point to python3.
+Note: pip3 is used to install Python3 packages, however in some environments the command pip may point to pip3, just as python may point to Python3.
 You can use `which pip` to check this.
 For this document, examples will show the command simply as pip.

 **Tip**: To download a specific version of a package: